A properly prepared Last Will and Testament ensures that your assets are distributed according to your wishes.

 It offers a legally-binding Will and Power of Attorney documents that are indistinguishable from what a lawyer would prepare.

-In Ontario, you also get an Affidavit of Execution with every Will which is considered standard practice when completing a Will with a lawyer, but is not included with some online Will platforms.
+In Ontario, you also get an Affidavit of Execution with every Will which is considered standard practice when completing a Will with a lawyer.

 A Will created on Epilogue is easy to complete with guidance provided throughout the process and up until you sign the document.